trans-siberian express from Vladivostok to Moscow. what are the best strategies, prices, ways to book trains, etc?

 I would fly on an airplane.
 But my friends went on a train - there is a peculiar interest.

 Do not buy food at the stops, and you'll be healthy))

-Have a nice trip! almost 8 years agoAnswered by Ilya Nekhamin via WorldNomads.com
+Have a nice trip! over 8 years agoAnswered by Ilya Nekhamin via WorldNomads.com

 You can buy a ticket from www.rzd.ru.
 I would take advantage of stopping off at certain places and taking time out from the train.There are some amazing and remote places to visit.
 Always helps if you have a russian speaker when booking the tickets, you can get cheaper ones according to the time of day you travel, but if you go for whole ride without exiting then of course it doesn't make much difference.

 The visa issue can be tricky too.. if you stay on the train there is no 'place' to register you...so make sure you are covered

 The accommodation is basic but bearable.Have to wash in the toilet with just a sink, but there is always an urn of hot water available in each wagon.. so bring things that can be used like bowls etc and a thermos Bring your own food, Get snacks from the station stops or the odd treat from the ladies who look after each wagon.
 People come on at various times and are always trying to sell you stuff too The whole train stays on Moscow time so don't be fooled by no time change and the businesses on board run on Moscow time too. so if there is a food serving car it will operate on Moscow time so you might get breakfast in the middle of the night